 The EIANZ is compiling a comprehensive submission to the discussion paper released as part of the independent review of the Environment Protection and Biodiversity Conservation Act (1999).

 We are leading the way for environmental practitioners to become involved in the review process.
-This webinar series will be held across two weeks and will aim to:
+This webinar series was held from 3 March 2020 to 9 April 2020.
+Even though these webinars have been held, you can still register to access the recordings.
+These webinars aim to:

 - Provide an opportunity for environmental practitioners to gain information relating to the review process specific areas of focus